Ranking of career World Climbing victories by climber

 At the end of 2022, Janja Garnbret had won the most career IFSC victories and gold medals of any competition climber in history.

-This is a ranking of total career IFSC victories obtained in the annual IFSC Climbing World Cup (i.e. winners of the overall annual World Cup, and not an individual World Cup leg held during the year), and the biennial IFSC Climbing World Championships, which were organized by the International Climbing and Mountaineering Federation (from 1989 to 2006), and the International Federation of Sport Climbing (since 2007).
+This is a ranking of total career victories obtained in the annual World Climbing Series and the biennial World Climbing Championship, which were organized by the International Climbing and Mountaineering Federation from 1989 to 2006, and World Climbing (formerly the International Federation of Sport Climbing) since 2007.

 Climbers are ranked based on the total number of victories (i.e. won the biennial Championship or won the overall annual Cup) obtained throughout their competition climbing career across all four disciplines: Lead climbing, Bouldering, Speed climbing, and the Combined discipline, in these two events.

-Comparison with IFSC rankings
+Comparison with World Climbing rankings

-This list is distinct from the IFSC World Rankings, which are computed separately for each of the four disciplines (i.e. Lead, Bouldering, Speed), and are based on the sum of all results, and not just victories, achieved by each athlete in the last twelve months.
-Most career IFSC gold medals is a metric that is tracked by the climbing media, as was widely reported in the case of Janja Garnbret.
+This list is distinct from the World Climbing Rankings, which are computed separately for each of the four disciplines (i.e. Lead, Bouldering, Speed), and are based on the sum of all results, and not just victories, achieved by each athlete in the last twelve months.
+Most career World Climbing gold medals is a metric that is tracked by the climbing media, as was widely reported in the case of Janja Garnbret.
 However, as the annual World Cup consists of several individual events for which gold medals are awarded, the number of "victories" is usually less than the total number of "gold medals".